amyjko/critically-conscious-computing/chapters/abstractions.md

 Whereas the previous two sections describe methods for developing programming skill using functions, there are many reasons why programming might not be the goal.
 Students in a social studies class might be studying capitalism, and one might teach them about how functions can be an instrument of profit.
 Students in a civics class might examine how functions are an instrument of power.
 Students in a science class might examine how functions are used to analyze data to make scientific judgements.
 All of these purposes demand a different literacy toward functions, one that examines their role in society, rather than harnessing them as tools for creativity.

 In this example unit, we demonstrate one method for teaching this critical examination.
 The unit uses a function of particular interest to many secondary students, especially high school students: the functions used to determine college admissions.
-This lesson examines an approximation of Texas’s college admissions process, which by state law uses a “top 10%” rule to automatically admit students who are in the top 10% of their class by GPA, Texas residents, and graduating from a public or private school in Texas, or a school in Texas operated by the Department of Defense.
+This lesson examines an approximation of Texas’s college admissions process, which by state law uses a "top 10%" rule to automatically admit students who are in the top 10% of their class by GPA, Texas residents, and graduating from a public or private school in Texas, or a school in Texas operated by the Department of Defense.
 All other students undergo a holistic review of other factors.
 The key twist in this lesson is that students begin only being able to use the function, and not see it’s logic.
 The lesson then makes the logic transparent, and moves into more critical perspectives on unintended consequences of this function, and how it might be made more equitable.

 The learning objectives are as follows: